silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 [^o]: Northern Ireland retains a grounds test for postal voting, available where it would be unreasonable to expect the voter to attend a polling station because of employment, disability or education - so the same jurisdiction contains both approaches, for reasons specific to its electoral history rather than to disability policy.
 Nor is the United Kingdom a model overall: the *Elections Act 2022* introduced a photo identification requirement for voting in person in Great Britain, which is a new access question of its own.
 I have not attempted to evaluate its effects and take no position on them here; I raise it only so that "the UK removed a barrier" is not read as "the UK has no barriers".

 [^1]: United Nations General Assembly.
 (1948). *Universal Declaration of Human Rights* (General Assembly resolution 217 A).
-United Nations. <https://www.un.org/en/about-us/universal-declaration-of-human-rights> - the Declaration is a General Assembly resolution rather than a treaty, and is not itself binding in international law.
+United Nations. <https://www.un.org/en/about-us/universal-declaration-of-human-rights>

+[^1a]: The Declaration is a General Assembly resolution rather than a treaty, and is not itself binding in international law.
 Article references throughout are to the official English text.

-[^2]: *Disability Discrimination Act 1992* (Cth), s 4(1).
-The definition of "disability" extends to a disability that presently exists, that previously existed but no longer exists, that may exist in the future, or that is imputed to a person. <https://www.legislation.gov.au/C2004A04426> - legislation rather than a peer-reviewed source, cited for what the section says.
+[^2]: *Disability Discrimination Act 1992* (Cth), § 4(1) (1992). <https://www.legislation.gov.au/C2004A04426>

+[^2a]: The definition of "disability" extends to a disability that presently exists, that previously existed but no longer exists, that may exist in the future, or that is imputed to a person.
+Legislation rather than a peer-reviewed source, cited for what the section says.

-[^3]: In Australian anti-discrimination proceedings the onus of proof rests on the complainant, who must establish both the protected attribute and that the treatment complained of occurred because of it.
+[^2b]: In Australian anti-discrimination proceedings the onus of proof rests on the complainant, who must establish both the protected attribute and that the treatment complained of occurred because of it.
 I am describing the general position rather than any single authority, and I have not conducted a survey of the case law.
-What I am not claiming is that a formal diagnosis is a legal requirement - it plainly is not, on the face of [^2].
+What I am not claiming is that a formal diagnosis is a legal requirement - it plainly is not, on the face of the Act [^2].
 The argument is about what it takes in practice to discharge an evidentiary burden of this kind, which is a different thing, and the gap between the two is the whole point of Part 1.
 A reader with contrary experience of how these matters run should treat my account as the layman's reading it is.

 [^4]: Huang, Y., Arnold, S. R. C., Foley, K.-R., & Trollor, J. N. (2022).
 Choose your own adventure: Pathways to adulthood autism diagnosis in Australia. *Journal of Autism and Developmental Disorders*, *52*, 2984–2996.
 [DOI: 10.1007/s10803-021-05169-4](https://doi.org/10.1007/s10803-021-05169-4)